 Catalyst for a Cure

-Our Catalyst For a Cure (CFC) collaborative research consortium has brought important new ideas to the glaucoma field and has expanded knowledge of the mechanisms by which retinal ganglion cells are damaged and die in glaucoma.
-These key understandings are the first significant steps toward slowing or preventing the cell death process using targeted interventions to protect the optic nerve from glaucoma’s damage.
+Since the first Catalyst for a Cure Initiative in 2002, these multi-year, multi-laboratory, collaborative research teams have brought important new ideas to the glaucoma field and have expanded knowledge of the mechanisms by which retinal ganglion cells are damaged and die in glaucoma.
+These key understandings are the first significant steps toward slowing or preventing vision loss by using targeted interventions to protect the optic nerves from glaucoma damage.

-We hope you continue to be encouraged by our work.
 Your contributions make possible all of our research and educational programs.
-The research that you fund can literally help glaucoma patients throughout the world.
+The research that you fund literally saves sight for glaucoma patients around the world.

 Thomas M. Brunner

 Tom Brunner is the President and CEO of Glaucoma Research Foundation (GRF) in San Francisco, California.
 He joined GRF in 2003 after a successful 30-year career in the ophthalmic laser business.